serial version

 Normally these serial numbers are completely ignored by aclocal and autoconf, like any genuine comment.
 However when using aclocal’s --install feature, these serial numbers will modify the way aclocal selects the macros to install in the package: if two files with the same basename exist in your search path, and if at least one of them uses a ‘#serial’ line, aclocal will ignore the file that has the older ‘#serial’ line (or the file that has none).

-Note that a serial number applies to a whole M4 file, not to any macro it contains.
-A file can contain multiple macros, but only one serial.
+A serial number applies to a whole M4 file, not to any macro it contains.
+A file can contain multiple macros, but only one serial number.

 Here is a use case that illustrates the use of --install and its interaction with serial numbers.
 Let’s assume we maintain a package called MyPackage, the configure.ac of which requires a third-party macro AX_THIRD_PARTY defined in /usr/share/aclocal/thirdparty.m4 as follows: